Efficient Reallocation under Additive and Responsive Preferences: Ordinal preferences

 \subsection{Possible Pareto Optimality}

 We first note that necessary Pareto optimality implies possible Pareto optimality.
 Secondly, at least one necessarily Pareto optimal assignment exists in which all the objects are given to one agent.
-We focus on the problems of testing possible and necessary Pareto optimality.
+Since the computation of a possibly or necessary Pareto optimal assignment can be performed in polynomial time, we focus on the problems of testing possible and necessary Pareto optimality.